alphagov/govuk-developer-docs/source/manual/notify-emergency-alerts.html.md

 How does www.gov.uk/alerts work?
 --------------------------------

 We have a custom host in Fastly for /alerts which points at an AWS CloudFront CDN which is managed by the GOV.UK Notify team.
-One custom host is used by [Fastly's Integration configuration](https://manage.fastly.com/configure/services/4mENG6RJL8sxnvgPUMRDz2/versions/275/origins) and [Fastly's Staging configuration](https://manage.fastly.com/configure/services/13QQKEZBSrBFyfxYGzjHPZ/versions/854/origins).
+Each GOV.UK environment points at a different custom host:

+- [Fastly's Integration configuration](https://manage.fastly.com/configure/services/4mENG6RJL8sxnvgPUMRDz2/versions/275/origins) points at Notify's Preview environment;
+- [Fastly's Staging configuration](https://manage.fastly.com/configure/services/13QQKEZBSrBFyfxYGzjHPZ/versions/854/origins) points at Notify's Staging environment; and
-[Fastly's Production configuration](https://manage.fastly.com/configure/services/4b340CyOhAgINR9eKMH83h/versions/549/origins) has a different host.
+- [Fastly's Production configuration](https://manage.fastly.com/configure/services/4b340CyOhAgINR9eKMH83h/versions/549/origins) points at Notify's Production environment.

 Requests to /alerts (or to anything beginning with `/alerts/`) hit GOV.UK's CDN (Fastly), but no other bits of GOV.UK's infrastructure.